After 15 hours of research evaluating 85 products, we picked Champion Men's Powerflex Compression Short as our top choice.

 Size – Funny that the size of your compression shorts is the third most important factor to consider!
 Waist size is obviously important, but you need to think about leg size (both length and fit).
 If you have large legs, a too-tight elastic leg band can cut off circulation.
 Inseam length determines where on your thigh the shorts end.
 Closer to the knee may be better if you have bigger legs.

 Materials – Most compression shorts are made with Lycra, Spandex, polyester, and other synthetic materials.
 These materials offer good elasticity for all grades of compression, as well as better freedom of movement.
 They're also fairly durable (more so than cotton or wool) and comfortable.
-Thickness of the material will usually depend on their use (outerwear or underwear).
+The thickness of the material will usually depend on their use (outerwear or underwear).

 Moisture-Wicking – As an athlete, chafing is one of your primary reasons for buying athletic shorts and underwear.
 The material of your compression shorts should be moisture-wicking, as that will pull sweat away from your body and prevent salt crystals from forming on your skin.
 Quick-drying material isn't as important for underwear, as the moisture-wicking fabric will pull the sweat away from your skin and transfer them to your shorts.
 However, for outerwear, you may want to consider a material that dries quickly to avoid excessive friction with your skin.

 Fit – Like any item of clothing, you need to think about how well the shorts fit you.
 Some people need more room for their junk to move and breathe, while others prefer everything tight and securely trapped in place.
 Compression shorts are designed to remain firmly in place, but some will bunch up around the groin if they're not the right fit.
-This can be highly uncomfortable and often difficult to adjust mid-run/cycle/race.
+This can be highly uncomfortable and often difficult to adjust the mid-run/cycle/race.

 Compression outerwear may need to be a bit roomier to fit your athletic underwear, while compression underwear can be more form-fitting.